-It is an error when a person says that?
-My mysticism is different from your mysticism.
+It is an error when a person says that: My mysticism is different from your mysticism.
 He has not yet known what mysticism means.
 There cannot be many mysticisms; there is one mysticism.
-There can only a stencilled (cyclostyled) copy of the lecture prepared at Headquarters, Geneva, for distribution to Sufi Centres; it was probably edited by Murshida Ha.st. = Sherifa Goodenough, though the editorial changes are different from those in "(TR.hw.)Gd.ed.
+There can only

+- a stencilled (cyclostyled) copy of the lecture prepared at Headquarters, Geneva, for distribution to Sufi Centres; it was probably edited by Murshida Ha.st. = Sherifa Goodenough, though the editorial changes are different from those in "(TR.hw.)Gd.ed. - a typescript prepared by Sakina Furnée or under her supervision, based on Sk.tp. = Hq.st. and showing only minor differences, probably copying errors.
-Toni de Ridder's longhand reporting of the lecture, taken down as Pir-o-TR.hw. = Murshid Inayat Khan was speaking, or copied from such a document.
-Later this document was lightly edited by Murshida Sherifa Goodenough, indicated by "(TR.hw.)Gd.ed."

-a typescript prepared by Sakina Furnée or under her supervision, based on Sk.tp. = Hq.st. and showing only minor differences, probably copying errors.
 Included in the footnotes only where it differs from Hq.st.; a few corrections are indicated by "(Sk.tp.)Sk.cr.'